 Before I had a dog I would regularly decide that I need to get fitter by walking every day.
-So the first day I would go out and walk 20 minutes just around the village.
+So on the first day, I would go out and walk 20 minutes around the village.
 The next day I would do the same.
 But then the following day it would be raining.
-I wouldn’t feel getting wet so I would leave it.
+I wouldn’t feel like getting wet, so I would leave it.
 The next day I would find another excuse or forget altogether.
 The problem was, that each day I had to re-decide that I was going for a walk.

 When I got a dog all that changed, no decisions required.
-I am going for a walk every day at least once, or twice (if my partner can’t do the second one) a day.
+I am going for a walk every day, at least once, or twice if my partner can’t do the second one.
 This is regardless of weather or anything else.
 Occasionally when walking the dog I’m tired and can’t really be bothered or the weather sucks.
 But sometimes on those days, something will happen that changes how I feel.
-Perhaps I get an interesting idea for a project or my dog will do something that makes me laugh.
+Perhaps I get an interesting idea for a project, or my dog will do something that makes me laugh.
 So I go from a walk I didn’t want to take, to a walk I enjoy.
 It’s a bit like committing to doing something creative every day.
 Sometimes you’re not in the mood, but after you begin that changes.
-Really the only problem was that it was hard to start.
+Really the only problem is that it is hard to start.

 Treat creativity like a pet we love

 Perhaps we can find ways to treat creativity like a pet that needs feeding and exercising.
 Because even though we think we want to do it, it’s easy to DECIDE not to.
 We need to somehow remove the need to make a decision, so it becomes automatic.

 “In 2014 I made a drawing each day and took a photograph of it, usually with my breakfast.
 In 2015, I began painting each day.
 Now I have no trouble doing something creative every day.”